 The Office for Interoperability and Compatibility (OIC), an operating unit within DHS Science and Technology's First Responders Group (FRG), provides the science and technology that enables emergency communications and facilitates the seamless exchange of information to protect property and save lives.

-Dr David Boyd is the Branch Chief for the OIC under the FRG Division.
+Daniel Cotter is the Director for the OIC under the FRG Division.

 Today, the interoperability landscape consists of 60,000 state and local public safety agencies, federal agencies, and other stakeholders; 60,000 agencies mean 60,000 different sets of procurement regulations, budgets, and equipment lifecycles.
 Responders often cannot communicate within their own agencies—let alone with other agencies in other cities, counties, and states.